India hits out at OIC for ‘unwarranted’ comments on delimitation exercise in J&K

 “The OIC should refrain from carrying out its communal agenda vis-a-vis India at the behest of one country,” Bagchi said.

-The delimitation commission, tasked with redrawing parliamentary and assembly constituencies in Jammu and Kashmir, notified its final report earlier this month.–(PTI)
+The delimitation commission, tasked with redrawing parliamentary and assembly constituencies in Jammu and Kashmir, notified its final report earlier this month.